Dwarf-Community/Dwarf/README.md

 ### Dwarf - Quick Install Guide

 First off, you need Python 3.5 or above, PostgreSQL and Redis (the Windows port works, too).
-After that, start a terminal session (cmd.exe on Windows) and install virtualenv and virtualenvwrapper:
+After that, start a terminal session (cmd.exe on Windows) and install virtualenv:
 `pip3 install virtualenv`
-`pip3 install virtualenvwrapper`
 Once you have that, create a virtual environment as follows:
 `virtualenv path/to/where/you/want/to/create/your/virtualenv`
 Any path will do; I'd suggest `/djangoenv`.
 After you've created the virtualenv, you'll need to enter/activate it.
 On Linux, that would be: